eacton/CAGEF/Lesson_4/Lesson_4.md

 ---
-title: "Lesson 4 - Of Data Cleaning and Documentation - Conquer Regular Expressions, Use R markdown and knitr to make PDFs, and Challenge yourself with a 'Real' Dataset"
+title: "Lesson 4 - Of Data Cleaning and Documentation - Conquer Regular Expressions and Challenge yourself with a 'Real' Dataset"
 output:
   html_document:
           keep_md: yes